Sickle cell diseaseSickle cell anemia

 - Avoid situations, such as crowds, that increase risk for infections.

 - Avoid excessive demands on the body that increase oxygen needs (such as physical overexertion and stress).
-Low impact exercise (such as leg lifts and light weights) may be useful and safe for maintaining strength, particularly in the legs and hips, but patients should consult their doctor before starting any exercise program.
+Low impact exercise (such as leg lifts and light weights) may be useful and safe for maintaining strength, particularly in the legs and hips, but people should consult their doctor before starting any exercise program.

 - Avoid high altitudes if possible.
 If flying is necessary, be sure that the airline can provide oxygen.